Link (The Legend of Zelda): Characterisation

 Link's creator, Shigeru Miyamoto, said that his concept of The Legend of Zelda was based on his childhood memories as well as books and movies that he and video game designer Takashi Tezuka had enjoyed, notably J. R. R. Tolkien's The Lord of the Rings.
 Miyamoto wanted people to have the opportunity to be heroes and created Link as a normal boy, with "a destiny to fight great evil".
 On the origin of the character's name, Miyamoto said: "Link's name comes from the fact that originally, the fragments of the Triforce were supposed to be electronic chips.
 The game was to be set in both the past and the future and as the main character would travel between both and be the link between them, they called him Link".
 In the Nintendo book Hyrule Historia he said that the character is named Link because he, "connects people together" and, "he was supposed to spread the scattered energy of the world through the ages".

 Link is the playable character who appears in every installment of The Legend of Zelda series.
-Although there are many iterations of Link, each with a similar role and appearance, they are not the same individual.
+Although there are many iterations of Link, each with a similar role and appearance, they are not physically the same individual.
 The series spans thousands of years in Hyrule's history across The Legend of Zelda fictional timeline, so that each version of the character is a different Link, sometimes being a descendant of earlier incarnations or a spiritual reincarnation.
 In some games, such as Ocarina of Time and Majora's Mask, the same version appears in both, continuing that character's individual story.
-Skyward Sword, which was released in 2011, explained Link's incarnations by creating an origin story, in which the antagonist Demise curses the hero to be caught in an endless cycle of defeating evil in the form of Ganon.
+Skyward Sword, which was released in 2011, explained Link's incarnations by creating an origin story, in which the antagonist Demon King Demise curses the hero to be caught in an endless cycle of defeating evil in the form of Ganon.

-As no canonical game in The Legend of Zelda series to date has contained substantial spoken dialogue for Link, he is mostly a silent protagonist, but not a mute character.
+As no canonical game in The Legend of Zelda series to date has contained substantial spoken dialogue for Link, he is mostly a silent protagonist, but not a mute character (except in The Legend of Zelda: Echoes of Wisdom, where he is mute).
 His voice acting consists only of grunts, battle cries, and other sounds, although in The Wind Waker, he can be heard saying, "Come on!"
 Despite lacking spoken dialogue, Link interacts with other characters through visual responses, such as nodding or shaking his head, reactions from side characters, or game text that expresses his dialogue.
 Series producer, Eiji Aonuma explained that a core aspect of Link's design is that players need to relate to him and put themselves in his shoes, while still playing as themselves.
 Link is silent to allow the player to interpret how he sounds, make decisions for the character and become the hero.